 HOPE Community Services is the largest food pantry/soup kitchen in Westchester County.
 Former HOPE Volunteer Coordinator Sue Gedney, former New York State High Chess Champion Joshua Cola, 96 years old volunteer Iris Freed, and Terrance Jackson.
 Photo: Gene Shaw

-I spent over four years homeless mostly in New Rochelle, NY and discovered the power of empathy
+I spent over five years homeless mostly in New Rochelle, NY and discovered the power of empathy

 to fuel innovation and creativity: